 Iceland, the land of fire and ice, with its clean air and stunning northern lights displays, is a popular destination for New Year's trips.
 And for good reason: Iceland's capital, Reykjavik, definitely knows how to celebrate during these long, dark nights.

-Traditionally, the ceremony begins in the evening with the mass at Reykjavik's Cathedral, which many Icelanders listens to on the radio.
-This is typically followed by dinner.
-The New Year's Eve dinner is commonly a big ordeal with family.
-Many people dress in their finest attire, sip champagne and make a toast to good fortune in the upcoming year.
+Traditionally, the ceremony begins in the evening with the mass at Reykjavik's Cathedral, which many Icelanders listen to on the radio.
+This is typically followed by a highly-anticipated traditional New Year's Eve dinner.
+Many people dress in their finest attire, sip champagne, and make a toast to good fortune in the upcoming year.

-"Áramótaskaupið" (or "the New Year's comedy") is an annual Icelandic television comedy special and is an important part of Icelandic New Year's celebration for many.
-It focuses on the recent year from a satirical standpoint and shows little mercy toward its victims, especially politicians, artists, prominent businesspeople, and activists.
+Áramótaskaupið (or the New Year's comedy) is an annual Icelandic television comedy special and is an important part of the Icelandic New Year's celebration for many.
+It focuses on the recent year from a satirical standpoint and shows little mercy toward its victims, especially politicians, artists, prominent business people, and activists.